kevinpt/ripyl/doc/rst/tut_plot.rst

 Plot waveforms
 --------------

 Once the sample streams are prepared you are ready to plot.
+The StreamRecords produced by the protocol decoders contain annotation information useful for plotting.
 Ripyl provides a :class:`~.Plotter` class that encapsulates a matplotlib figure and handles layout and annotation formatting.
-You prepare a plot with the :meth:`~.Plotter.plot` method, providing a dict of channel definitions containing waveform samples, any decoded records for annotation, and the title for the plot.
+You prepare a plot with the :meth:`~.Plotter.plot` method, providing a dict of channel definitions with the waveform samples, any decoded records for annotation, and the title for the plot.
 Once the ``Plotter`` object is prepared you can either show the result in a matplotlib window or save it to a file.

 .. code-block:: python